praxisnetau/silverware/README.md

 the user begins to scroll down.
 It can be customised by choosing a font icon, and also has fields for defining the show offset, opacity offset and scroll duration.

+### TableComponent

+Renders a series of child components in a table layout, consisting of rows and columns.
+By default, `TableComponent` makes use of the Bootstrap v4 flexbox layout grid, allowing you to define viewport-specific column spans for child components.

 ### TagCloudComponent

 Shows an interactive tag cloud with tags obtained from an implementor of `TagSource`.